clearlinux/clear-linux-documentation/source/index.rst

     Find the detailed information you need to enable your configuration or task in our |CL| reference section.

+:ref:`faq`
+    Refer to our FAQ section to read commonly asked questions and answers.

 .. toctree::
     :maxdepth: 2
     :hidden: